Last Updated on August 15, 2022

 Beautiful September Weather on the Aran Islands, Ireland

-It was September when I set off for the Aran Islands.
+It was September when I set off for the Aran Islands, one of the best places to visit in Ireland.
 I was glad I had come now, for the crowds, numbering about 2,000 per day in July and August, were gone.
 And the winds of winter, and all they bring to the Aran Islands, hadn’t yet set in.

 I sat back and continued to study the landscape that had now become even more austere, a bright green checkerboard of stonewalls with only an occasional house here and there.

 Bridie Conneely of the Beach View House B&B

 We dropped off my two fellow passengers at a 200-year-old thatched cottage with a satellite dish attached to the gable.
 Then the driver headed to the Beach View House, my Bed & Breakfast in Inishmore’s Oatquarter area where the owner Bridie Conneely awaited me.
 I was looking forward to meeting her since during my travels I’ve come to greatly enjoy Ireland’s Bed & Breakfasts.